twinleaf/libtio/doc/TIO Protocol Overview.md

 Payload can be anywhere between 0 and 500 bytes in length, while routing can take up between 0 and 8 bytes.

-Payload lenght, and any of the multi-byte quantities in the packets' payloads are little endian, which is the native endianness of the STM32 microcontrollers and of x86-64.
+Payload length, and any of the multi-byte quantities in the packets' payloads are little endian, which is the native endianness of the STM32 microcontrollers and of x86-64.